 Each week has a different theme and usually includes introductory comments, guided meditation, silent practice time, and closing comments.
 Each episode also offers a new daily life practice for the week.

 Sessions are led by Diana Winston, Director of Mindfulness Education at MARC, and by guest leaders.

 This could well be one of the longest running podcasts on the planet.
-With episodes spanning back to 2009, and Tami Simon’s exceptionally skillful interviewing, you’re major difficulty will be in choosing which episode to listen to.
+With episodes spanning back to 2009, and Tami Simon’s exceptionally skillful interviewing, your major difficulty will be in choosing which episode to listen to.